The Time I Learned to Pronounce “Niger”

 On Christmas Day, when I was six years old, my grandmother gave me a globe as a present.
 Needless to say, I was extremely disappointed, but at the same time, it was a small step up from the clothes she usually bought me.
 Progress was progress, I figured.

-I put the globe in the corner of my desk, not planning to ever look at it again.
+I put the globe in the corner of my desk, not planning to ever look at term paper guidelines again.
 Unfortunately, with life being the bore that it can occasionally be for a middle-class six-year-old, there eventually came a day where looking at the globe was the best option for stimulating my mind.
 After wiping away the thick layer of dust that had accumulated, I began to look over the countries out of mere curiosity.
 Being too young to see the humor in ‘Uruguay’ and too intelligent to find any humor in Italy being shaped like a boot, the world was seemingly one giant, round, dull motherfucker.

 However, when I reached the continent of Africa, everything changed, completely.
 The first time my eyes glazed over the country of Niger, I did a double take.
 I had trouble accepting the idea that a nation could have such a name, given our society’s social stigma on a certain N-word.
 I looked at it again for a few more seconds and when the reality of its existence finally sunk in, I couldn’t help it, I laughed hysterically.